Frequently Asked Questions

 Who teaches the courses?

-Teachers and coordinators for all six languages are recruited both locally and internationally and are highly qualified and experienced in the field of language teaching.
-All teachers and coordinators hold at least a Master’s degree in applied linguistics (or related field) and have a minimum of 5 years of teaching experience.
+Teachers for all six languages are highly qualified and experienced in the field of language teaching.
+All teachers hold at least a Master’s degree in applied linguistics (or related field) and have a minimum of 5 years of teaching experience.

 What are the levels and the duration of language courses?

-Regular courses are scheduled for languages from beginner (level 1) to advanced (level 8 or 9) and meet for 12 weeks for 3 hours each week.
-Semi-intensive or intensive courses meet for fewer weeks but for more hours each week.
+General language courses are scheduled for languages from beginner to advanced, and meet for 10-12 weeks for 3 hours each week.
+Specialized courses vary in duration and lengh.

 How do I know my level?